Join StarRocks Community on Slack

 Cost-Based Optimization in StarRocks

-In multi-table join query, in addition to execution engine, optimized execution plans can also play an essential role in improving the query performance.
+In multi-table join queries: in addition to the execution engine, optimized execution plans can also play an essential role in improving the query performance.
 Because the difference between the cost of the best plan and a random choice could be in orders of magnitude.
 The more tables multi-table join uses, the more execution plans CBO will generate.
 As a result, it is an NP-hard problem for CBO to choose the optimal execution plan.
 Only an excellent CBO can select the relatively optimal query plan to achieve the ultimate performance in multi-table analysis.

 Architecture of CBO